optimalstrategy/sms_forwarder_bot/README.md

 # SMS forwarder bot
 A bot + broker that forwards SMS messages to telegram.
+Designed to work with the app [link].

 ## Development
 1. Clone repostiory